microsoft/pyright/docs/type-inference.md

 ### Return Type Inference

 As with variable assignments, function return types can be inferred from the `return` statements found within that function.
 The returned type is assumed to be the union of all types returned from all `return` statements.
 If a `return` statement is not followed by an expression, it is assumed to return `None`.
-Likewise, if the function does not end in a `return` statement, and it is possible for the execution to the end of the function, an implicit `return None` is assumed.
+Likewise, if the function does not end in a `return` statement, and the end of the function is reachable, an implicit `return None` is assumed.

 ```
 # This function has two explicit return statements and one implicit